sleemanj/usbasp/README.md

-# usbasp
+# notetoself

-My repo for experimenting with the usbasp firmware from www.fischl.de
+Use 1.0a branch, firmware in there